Peruna-Solanum/trade-tracker/README.md

 ### Why Make It?

+- I wanted to learn how to use databases and switch out my data whenever I wanted to, which led me to creating a pywebview app.

 - The reasoning is twofold: 1.
 Sometimes I like to see if my prediction of a stock/etc. movement is correct, but I like to group my guesses based off of the idea/strategy that I had at the time.
 Most trade journals cost money and/or don't allow that sort of customization.
-As such, individually calculating statistics for everything to compare is tedius and a time-waster.
+As such, individually calculating statistics for everything individually is a pain.

-- I wanted to learn how to use databases and switch out my data whenever I wanted to, which led me to creating a pywebview app.

 ### Properties
 - Tech-wise: